elixir-lang/elixir/docs/1_introduction.md

 You actually don't need to memorize this ordering, it is important just to know an order exists.

-Well, that is it for the getting started chapter.
+Well, that is it for introduction.
 In the next chapter, we are going to discuss some basic functions, data types conversions and a bit of control-flow.